adonisjs/v6-docs/content/docs/concepts/extending_the_framework.md

+---
+summary: Learn how to extend the AdonisJS framework using macros and getters.
+---

 # Extending the framework

 The architecture of AdonisJS makes it very easy to extend the framework.
 We dogfood framework's core APIs to build an ecosystem of first-party packages.